Harinee2501/AccidentPredictor/README.md

 ### **6. Global Applicability**
 With suitable localization and additional features, this project can be deployed worldwide, addressing road safety concerns in diverse environments and saving lives globally.

-## **🔮 Future Scope**
+## **Future Scope**

-- **📈 Feature Expansion:** Include additional features like time of day, vehicle type, or driver health.
+- **Feature Expansion:** Include additional features like time of day, vehicle type, or driver health.
-- **🤖 Advanced Models:** Experiment with more advanced models like Gradient Boosting or Neural Networks.
+- **Advanced Models:** Experiment with more advanced models like Gradient Boosting or Neural Networks.
-- **📍 Geographical Insights:** Add geospatial data for location-specific predictions.
+- **Geographical Insights:** Add geospatial data for location-specific predictions.
-- **📱 Mobile Integration:** Create a real-time mobile app for accident risk alerts.
+- **Mobile Integration:** Create a real-time mobile app for accident risk alerts.
-- **🌐 Public Dashboard:** Develop a web-based interface to visualize accident trends and predictions interactively.
+- **Public Dashboard:** Develop a web-based interface to visualize accident trends and predictions interactively.

 ---